-The Arctic’s two-layers of high insulation, low-bulk fabric, ensure exceptional levels of thermal protection.
+The fourth element’s Arctic’s two-layers of high insulation, low-bulk fabric, ensure exceptional levels of thermal protection.
 Constructed with comfort and utility in mind, the minimalist design provides outstanding performance under closer-fitting neoprene drysuits.

 In a layering system, the Arctic is also suited for use underneath membrane and trilaminate suits.
 Using a combination of fast wicking, high insulation fabrics, the Arctic creates a microclimate around the diver, keeping the body dry and warm.
 A high density inner fleece provides superior insulation, with maximum comfort and wicking, whilst the outer layer, which has a water-repellent finish, ensures a snug fit.